AngelikiGal/Modified-PhosphoKin/README.md

 ### 1) One for the prediction of phosphorylation sites and phosphorylated residues in LAMC1:
 LAMC1-Kinases_Motifs.txt

-### 2) One for the identification of possibly responsible kinases for the experimentally observed phosphorylated residues in LAMC1
+### 2) One for the identification of possibly responsible kinases for the experimentally observed phosphorylated residues in LAMC1:
 LAMC1-Possily_responsible_kinases.txt

-### 3) One for the categorization of phosphorylated residues according to their location relatively to active sites
+### 3) One for the categorization of phosphorylated residues according to their location relatively to active sites:
 LAMC1-Categorization_of_phosphorylations_comparatively_to_active_sites.txt

-### 4) One for the association of kinases with active sites
+### 4) One for the association of kinases with active sites:
 LAMC1-Link_ActiveSite_with_kinases.txt

 >_For the analysis of the output, please read the reference of Phosphokin:_
 >
 >_Galliou, P.A., Verrou, K.M., 2019.
 An in silico method for studying the phosphorylation in association to active sites.
 Aristotle Biomedical Journal 1, 48–59._

-### 5) One for the LAMC1 deleterious missense mutations that could obstruct the predicted phosphorylation of LAMC1
+### 5) One for the LAMC1 deleterious missense mutations that could obstruct the predicted phosphorylation of LAMC1:
 LAMC1-Mutations_disturbing_Phosphorylations.xls

 # Got a Question?